sKull99/k8s/vagrant-ansible-cluster-ubunut16.04/README.md

 ### once "vagrant up# is completed   you will be able to  check the cluster's status with the setps below :

-1. vagrant status (in order to list  all the nodes up and running within virtualbox)
+1. ~/k8s/vagrant-ansible-cluster-ubunut16.04(master)$ vagrant ssh k8s-master vagrant status (in order to list  all the nodes up and running within virtualbox)
   ```
   Current machine states: